Duško Trifunović

-Duško Trifunović (Душко Трифуновић, 13 September 1933 – 28 January 2006) was a Yugoslav writer, poet and television author.
+Duško Trifunović (Душко Трифуновић, 13 September 1933 – 28 January 2006) was a Serbian and Yugoslav writer, poet and television author.

 Life

 Born in the small village of Sijekovac near Bosanski Brod (then part of the Vrbas Banovina, Kingdom of Yugoslavia), to father Vaso and illiterate mother Petra.
 His father died from tuberculosis in 1945.

 Trifunović did not have much formal schooling since he started working in a factory during his early teens.
 Working as a locksmith affixing train wagon doors, he eventually moved to Sarajevo in 1957 at the age of 24 to continue the same line of work.
 Parallel to his factory work, he also secretly wrote poetry and once in Sarajevo finally got a chance to pursue it in earnest.
 He published his first book in 1958, and over the next 48 years wrote 84 poetry books, four novels, and several dramas.